-When it comes to travelling, a downside for many people is that many apps especially like Facebook, Instagram and Twitter are geo restricted.
-It is highly recommended to use VPN on foreign Wi-Fi to protect your personal information from third parties.
+When it comes to traveling, a downside for many people is that many apps especially like Facebook, Instagram and Twitter impose geo-restrictions.
+Thus, I highly recommend you to use a VPN on foreign Wi-Fi to protect your personal information from third parties.

 But not to worry!
 Our VPN guide will help you no matter wherever you are.
 Simply connect to the server of your choice and you’re good!